 As I took so long to get to it before, let’s talk about combat first.
 The Witcher 2’s combat was difficult to just get competent at and was relatively unrefined in a sort of clunky way.
 Certain things were broke, like dodging and the Quen sign, making the combat difficult to handle overall.

-The Witcher 3’s combat is full of flair and spectacle, while being easy to learn and difficult to master.
+The Witcher 3’s combat is full of flair and spectacle, with some much-needed improvements and additions.
 Simply updating Geralt’s movement during combat has done wonders for the game.
 The ability to choose a direction to simply dodge, on top of the ability to roll away, has made The Witcher 3’s combat feel refreshing and tense.
-If you are going to use a mouse and keyboard, dodge will be bound to alt, making it a bit difficult to work with.
-However, everything is rebindable in The Witcher 3, so it's not a huge issue.

 The variety in enemies is rather astounding as well.
 Not just in their aesthetic, but in the gameplay.
 For the most part, the human enemies are pretty much the same except for the small variety added by giving them a big two-handed axe or shield, as well as the occasional ranged enemy with a bow or crossbow.